Ahh, the land of fire and ice.

 Any comfy pair of sneakers will do.
 Bring a pair you aren’t afraid to get dirty, especially if exploring the urban areas between September and April, as it will be far more wet this time of year.

 Comfy Lounge Shoes

 Don’t forget to pack a pair of comfortable lounge shoes to wear around the hotel/hostel/AirBnB!

 For hiking, bring a pair or two of wool socks.
 They provide extra warmth and dry quicker than cotton socks.

 For the summer, a light scarf is perfect for keeping your neck warm and dressing up a casual outfit.
 For cooler months, a heavier knit scarf is recommended.

 For spring-fall, bring a pair of sunglasses.
 For the winter, they aren’t necessary, as it is dark throughout most of the day, but it doesn’t hurt to have them for those 2-3 hours of sunlight (ever hiked in the snow on a sunny day without sunglasses?
 It’s blinding!!).

 Okay, I’ll admit it.
-We have a problem.
-An hat addiction, so to speak.
-We typically bring 4-6 pairs of hats with us when we travel (no exaggeration).
-We bring 2 sturdy Panama hats and/or fedoras and a few beanies.
+I have a problem.
+A hat addiction, so to speak.
+I typically bring 4-6 pairs of hats with me when we travel (no exaggeration).
+I bring 2 sturdy Panama hats and/or fedoras and a few beanies.
 For the typical traveler, a hat to block the sun in the summer and a beanie in the cool months should do just fine.
-Here are our top picks for travel hats:
+Here are my top picks for travel hats:

 Panama Hats & Fedoras:

 Iceland is full of hot springs.
 Forget the touristy Blue Lagoon and head to one of the many hidden hot springs around the island.
-We recommend a stylish one piece to keep your midsection warmer, but really any bathing suit will do.
+I recommend a stylish one-piece to keep your midsection warmer, but really any bathing suit will do.